tj5miniop/ublue-rolling-images/README.md

 - massive update incoming for all non-nvidia images.
 This will include the latest mesa drivers.

-- download latest Bazzite Kernels make a version pin system, this will enhance system stability.

 - disable ssh.
 SSH is highly beneficial and leaving it on is a big security issue.

 - Bazzite - integrate protondb as a web app and include a DLSS swapper script.

 ## This project would not be possible without Universal Blue.